gdgkirkley/gabrielkirkley.ca/posts/00-how-i-learned-to-code/how-i-learned-to-code.md

 I didn't just have to use the WYSIWYG editors to create marketing emails.
 I could _redesign the templates_.
 I didn't have to go to our web designer to make that WordPress page edit.
-I could just lay it out myself.
+I could just _lay it out myself_.

 In other words, I had always been interested in and known the power of code, so my decision didn't come totally out of the blue. **But at the time, I didn't